 LightStream is at least upfront about it, with "Good Credit Only" as part of its company tagline.

 - Does a hard check on your credit score.

 - Minimum credit score is >700.

 BestEgg provides loans of up to $35,000 with a starting interest rate of 5.99%.

 There is an origination fee for the loan, from .99- 5.99% but no other fees.

 The minimum credit score to qualify is 640 but the average borrower from Best Egg has a 715 score.
 Also, its customers' average income level skews much higher than $53,675, which is the national median.

-Its claim to fame is using artificial intelligence and machine learning rather than merely FICO score to evaluate risk, and this results in many more loans being approved than older processes.
+Started by former Google employees founded in Silicon Valley its claim to fame is using artificial intelligence and machine learning rather than merely FICO score to evaluate risk.
+This results in many more loans being approved than older processes.